emissary-ingress/emissary/reference/running.md

 Given that `AMBASSADOR_NAMESPACE` is set, Ambassador [mappings](/reference/mappings) can operate within the same namespace, or across namespaces. **Note well** that mappings will have to explicitly include the namespace with the service to cross namespaces; see the [mapping](/reference/mappings) documentation for more information.

-If you only want Ambassador to only work within a single namespace, set `AMBASSADOR_SINGLE_NAMESPACE` as an environment variable.
+If you want Ambassador to only work within a single namespace, set `AMBASSADOR_SINGLE_NAMESPACE` as an environment variable.

 ```yaml
 env: